 - Robert Roesch was born in New York State, lives in Philadelphia Pa, and works in a studio in the New Jersey Pine lands.
 He is a graduate of Pratt Institute and the State University of New York.

-Roesch is Chair of Sculpture and a sculpture faculty member at Pennsylvania Academy of the Fine Arts where he teaches a Sculpture Seminar, Digital Imaging, and is a critic.
+Roesch is Chair of Sculpture and a sculpture faculty member at Pennsylvania Academy of the Fine Arts.
+After 35 years he has retired in the spring of 2022.

-- He is a member of the Philadelphia Art and Architecture Commission.
+- He is chairperson of the Philadelphia Art and Architecture Commission.

 He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
 He was part of the Cairo Biennale in 2019.
 His work is in museum collections Internationally.

 - He has completed 20 major public art projects in the United States including the Gateway to the City of Wichita Kansas and the entrance to Texas A & M University in Corpus Christi.

 - Together with his wife, artist Suzanne Horvitz, Roesch was the Cultural Advisor to The United States Embassies in Azerbaijan, Egypt, Syria, Argentina, Ecuador, and Myanmar.
 Their collaborative sculpture “Transduction” is a permanent installation at Grounds For Sculpture in Hamilton, NJ.

 He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 where he built a solar powered sculpture for their Westlake area and returned to China in 2010 to complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.
 He created a third sited public artwork- “The World in Balance” for the 2016 G20 Summit held in Hang Zhou, China.

 SELECTED PUBLIC COMMISSIONS: